felipedaraujo/alpha-bookmarking/README.md

 # Alpha Bookmarking
-This is a bookmarking project to practice the knowledge in Ruby on Rails.
+This is a bookmarking project to practice the knowledge in Ruby on Rails by [Felipe de Araujo](http://github.com/felipedaraujo).